Yui Hasegawa

-Yui Hasegawa (長谷川 唯, Hasegawa Yui) is a Japanese professional footballer who plays as a midfielder for Women's Super League club Manchester City and the Japan national team.
-A versatile attacking midfielder, she is also capable of operating as a deep-lying playmaker.
+Yui Hasegawa (長谷川 唯, Hasegawa Yui) is a Japanese professional footballer who plays as a midfielder for Women's Super League club Manchester City and captains the Japan national team.
+Considered as one of the best defensive midfielders in the world, she has the versatility to operate across the midfield in both offensive and defensive positions.

-Born in Sendai, Miyagi Prefecture and grew up in Toda, Saitama, Hasegawa played youth football with Tokyo Verdy Beleza before began her career with the senior team in 2013.
+Born in Sendai, Miyagi Prefecture and brought up in Toda, Saitama, Hasegawa played youth football with Tokyo Verdy Beleza before she began her career with the senior team in 2013.
 In 2021, Hasegawa joined AC Milan before moving to West Ham United at the end of 2020-21 Serie A season.
 She joined Manchester City in the summer of 2022 after spending one season with West Ham United.

-A full international since 2017, Hasegawa has represented Japan in the 2019 FIFA World Cup and the 2020 Olympic Games.
-As of February 2023, she had scored 13 goals in 64 appearances for Japan.
+A full international since 2017, Hasegawa has represented Japan in the 2019 and 2023 FIFA World Cup, the 2020 and 2024 Olympics, as well as the 2018 and 2022 AFC Asian Cup.
+As of August 2024, she had scored 18 goals in 86 appearances for Japan.

 Early life

 Hasegawa was born in Sendai, Miyagi Prefecture on January 29, 1997.
-She subsequently moved to Todo, Saitama with her family during her childhood.
-She attended high school at Meguro Nihon University Junior High and High School.
+She subsequently moved to Toda, Saitama with her family during her childhood.
+She attended high school at Hinode High School (now Meguro Nihon University High School).
 She graduated from Nihon University in 2019.

-Hasegawa began playing football in kindergarten at the age of six under the influence of her older brothers, and initially played amongst boys before joining a girl's football club around the age of nine.
+Hasegawa began playing football in kindergarten at the age of six under the influence of her older brothers, and initially played amongst boys before joining a girls' football club around the age of nine.
 In 2009, aged 11, she was accepted into Menina, the nation's top youth academy of the club she would later play for, Tokyo Verdy Beleza.
-Over a four-year period from 2011–2014, she was a central figure behind Menina's successive titles at the JFA U-18 All Japan Youth Women's Football Tournaments.
+She would regularly travel by train from her home in Saitama to Tokyo daily after school for team practice before returning home late at night.
+Over a four-year period from 2011 to 2014, she was a central figure behind Menina's successive titles at the JFA U-18 All Japan Youth Women's Football Tournaments.
 While at the academy, she befriended and rose through the ranks with fellow players such as Risa Shimizu and Yuka Momiki, all of whom would go on play for the Japan national team together.